HtmMhmd/DEPI-testing-graduation-project/docs/README.md

 # Swag Labs Automation Testing Project

 ## Project Overview
 This project consists of automated tests for the Swag Labs e-commerce website (https://www.saucedemo.com).
 The test suite covers the complete user journey from login to checkout, including product browsing, cart management, and responsive design testing.
+The framework supports parallel test execution with automatic screenshot capture for failed tests.

 ## Project Structure
 The project follows the Page Object Model (POM) design pattern, which separates the test logic from the UI interaction code: